August 21, 2018

 Sponsor Package (5 seats): $375

-Sponsor Package includes 5 premium seat admissions to the event, invitation to a pre-event reception with His Holiness and Dr. Davidson, and recognition as a sponsor on the website and printed program.
-To select this option, please email Lorri Houston at email@example.com or 608-263-3672.
+Sponsor Package includes five premium seat admissions to the event, five invitations to a pre-event reception with His Holiness and Dr. Davidson, and recognition as a sponsor on the website and verbal recognition at the event.
+If purchasing a sponsor package, please first complete your registration and then contact Lorri Houston at firstname.lastname@example.org or 608-263-3672 to arrange sponsor recognition.
 Sponsor packages must be purchased no later than August 10 to receive website and printed program recognition.

 Sponsor Admission (single): $75